 - 2 cups semisweet chocolate chips

 - Cream together the butter, white sugar, and brown sugar until smooth.
 Beat in the eggs one at a time, then stir in the vanilla.
-Stir in baking soda, flour, cream of tartar, chocolate chips, and nuts.
+Stir in baking soda, flour, cream of tartar, and chocolate chips.